ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

 16. The SaveImages module saves the CFP images with overlaid nucleus boundaries to the default output folder, which can be set under File > Preferences... > Default Output Folder.
 17. The ExportToSpreadsheet module exports intensity/size and shape data to an Excel spreadsheet, saved in the default output folder, which can be set under File > Preferences... > Default Output Folder.
 N.B. this module will not produce an output in test mode.
 18. In order to begin analysis of your images, click 'Exit Test Mode' and 'Analyze Images'.
 This will run an analysis on all uploaded images, and save measurements as .csv files in your default output folder.

+### Formatting the output of the CellProfiler pipeline

 ### Example Excel spreadsheet for pooling results from different conditions and background subtraction